NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 #align(center, image("images/Synchronization and message passing.png", width: auto))

+In the *faster model* the message passing is simplified by only passing, to all the actors involved, the total waiting time needed to complete the action.
+This could be a drone passing the waiting time to a _zero-responder_ , _in-need_ and _first-responder_ (if present) or a _first-responder_ passing the waiting time to the _in-need_.
 == Moving Policies

 Both _survivors_ and _first-responders_ are characterized by a custom moving policy. _Survivors_ use this moving policy to reach the nearest exit, while _first-responders_ use it to reach a _survivor_ in need of assistance.